-Dr. Culver is a founding member of the GLEI board.
-He is a also a member of the Visiting Committee of the School of Engineering of CWRU.
+Dr. Walter J. Culver is a founding member of the Great Lake Energy Institute Advisory Board at Case Western Reserve University (CWRU).
+He is also a member of the Visiting Committee of the School of Engineering of CWRU.

 He enjoyed a 40-year career in industry, first as a lead technologist and mathematician on NASA and DoD first-of-their-kind programs, and later as one of a few hundred of the nation’s senior executives who helped define how to deliver information technology to enable complex, end-to-end systems.
 Dr. Culver founded and ran a number of large interdisciplinary organizations to build and deploy such systems.

 In retirement Dr. Culver consults to academia and federal-systems integrators on organizational strategies and on how to win government grants and contracts, and to Wall Street on the prospects of companies in the field.